benni-dev-ux/neural_network_package/README.md

    ` x_scaled = scaler.transform(x)`

 ### Add Bias Column
-3. To use this Package for Machine Learning, it is necessary to add a bias column to the training data before training.
+3. To use this package for machine learning, it is necessary to add a bias column to the training data before training.

    ` X = nnp.add_bias_column(x_scaled)`

 ## Using Neural Networks

-1. Instantiate a new Neural Network with the wanted shape (First Position = Input Layer (Number of Features), Last Postion = Ouput Layer, Layers in between = Hidden Layer).
+1. Instantiate a new neural network with the wanted shape (first position = input layer (number of features), last postion = ouput layer, layers in between = hidden layer).

    ` neural_net = nnp.NeuralNetwork([input_layer_size, hidden_layer_size, output_layer_size])`

 2. Set an activation function to a specific function, otherwise sigmoid will be used for training. 'sigmoid', 'relu' or 'tanh' are valid parameters.
    ` neural_net.set_activation_function( activation_function_name)`

-3. Train the neural network with given inputs, ground truth and various hyperparameter.
+3. Train the neural network with given inputs, ground truth and various hyperparameters.

-   hyperparameter:
+   hyperparameters:
    - x : dataset as numpy array
    - y : ground truth as one hot vectors
    - alpha : learning rate